 The 8-inch model has a 1280 x 800 pixel resolution, which comes out at 189ppi.
 Again, this is a boosted display compared to previous versions of this tablet so has reasonable contrast and clarity, with a slight boost in pixel density over the Fire 7, although there's very little difference other than the size.

 The 10-inch model makes a bigger step to 1920 x 1200 pixels, which is 224ppi.
 This is quite a bit sharper than both the smaller tablets as well as giving you 2 inches more on the diagonal.
 If it's size you crave, then go for the Fire HD 10.
-This is also a Full HD display, offering greater potential to show you richer details.
+This is also a Full HD display, offering greater potential to show you richer details so the experience is better as a result - especially when watching video.

 Amazon Fire tablet hardware